Our vocation or charism is to go out into the desert or a place of solitude, hence the name Eremophila, for the place where we live.

 Visitors are requested to be sensitive at all times to those who wish to be silent.

-Our Hermitage for Guests is simple but comfortable, located in a bush setting.
+Our Hermitage for Guests (Callistomen Cottage) is simple but comfortable, located in a bush setting.
 Although situated approximately 250 metres from the Community building, it is close enough to allow you to share fully in the life of the Brothers.
 It has solar lighting and its own water supply.
 Bathing and toilet facilities are located near the Community building.
 Linen, bedding and towels are provided.

 Although all meals are included in the tariff, guests are expected to get their own breakfast and lunch at the Community building.
 A cooked evening meal is provided by the Brothers.